erkamguresen/loruki_fake_website/README.md

 > '\*' is added to required form items
 > horizontal shadow is added to card class
 > shadow is darkened
+> Nav menu and Button outline on focus is removed

 - Current progress in tutorial : **30.00**